Manito/Cannon Hill, Spokane: History

 The area that is now Manito/Cannon Hill was first developed by European settlers in the 1880s surrounding a clay deposit in what is today known as Cannon Hill Park.
 The clay was used to make sandmold bricks.
 The small brickyard was founded in 1879 by a bricklayer and the clay from the site was used to build several buildings in Spokane, of which only the Fernwell Block remains today; the company ceased operations in 1910, after which, the land was gifted to the city.
 In 1888, Francis Cook built a streetcar through the neighborhood to facilitate growth on land that he owned in the area.
 Cook's streetcar ran up Grand Boulevard to 37th Avenue, about a mile beyond the neighborhood's southern limit.
 A handful of other streetcar lines drew tracks through the neighborhood, encouraging its development.

 Manito Park was dedicated in 1904, though it had been used as a park since 1886.
 The area was known as "Montrose Park" until 1903, when the "Manito" name was adopted.
 Cannon Hill was initially known as Adams Park, as the land was owned by John Quincy Adams’ grandson.
 It was renamed for A. M. Cannon, a local banker and developer.

 The Cannon Hill Park area of Manito/Cannon Hill was laid out by the Olmsted Brothers in 1907.
 They designed Cannon Hill Park, replacing the brick making area with a wading pond that remains there to this day.
 The brothers also designed the parkway system that runs through the neighborhood for the purpose of "pleasure driving and walking."

 Wilson Elementary was opened in 1927 and helped spur development in the neighborhood.
 The Spokesman Review reported that 12 homes were built directly as a result of the construction of the school.

+Historic places

+Manito/Cannon Hill is home to 7 places listed on the National Register of Historic Places.